ionic-team/ionic-docs/src/content/pro/deploy/api.md

 `Default: background`

 The `UPDATE_METHOD` determines how updates are applied to your app.
-When you are installing the Ionic Pro plugin, you have the option to choose which update method to use.
+When you are installing the Ionic Appflow plugin, you have the option to choose which update method to use.
 The three options are:

 `background` - mode will check for updates when a user first opens your app from a completely closed state